Skip to main content

 Event Categories and Types

-Categories and Types are two optional fields available when you're creating or editing an event.
-Incorporating Categories and Types into your event will help you filter events for reporting or target communications to potential attendees and will allow your students and other users to search for Events within specific parameters
+Categories and Types are two optional fields that become available when you create or edit an event.
+Incorporating Categories and Types into your event will significantly enhance your ability to filter events for reporting purposes or to target communications to potential attendees.
+Additionally, it will enable your students and other users to search for events within specific parameters.

 Categories

-Categories are typically used to designate an audience, like students or alums.
-Types are used to specify the event, like an open house or a career fair.
+Categories are commonly employed to identify specific audiences, such as students or alumni.
+Types, on the other hand, are utilized to define the nature of the event, whether it be an open house or a career fair.

-Events come with pre-defined categories, but administrators can create additional Event Categories as needed.
-While it is valuable to have many different categories, keep in mind that having too many categories can become an administrative headache.
-New categories should be created only as needed.
-Categories can be used by CRM users to find specific categories of events by adding the category to the event URL.
+Events are equipped with pre-established categories, but administrators can generate additional Event Categories as needed.
+Although it is advantageous to have a diverse array of categories, it is crucial to remember that an excessive number of categories can lead to administrative complications.
+Consequently, new categories should only be created when absolutely necessary.
+Furthermore, CRM users can leverage categories to locate particular event categories by incorporating the category into the event URL.

 Types

-A further level of stratification in Events is event Type.
-Event Types can be used as a filter and to assist with targeting communication.
-Event Types can also be used as part of the URL to determine which events a given Events user can see and register for.
-Events come with a few pre-generated Event Types to get you started.
-Administrators can create additional Event Types as needed.
-While it is useful to have many event Types, be aware that creating too many event types can become an administrative headache.
-New Types should only be created as needed.
+A further level of stratification in Events is event type.
+Event types can be used as a filter and to assist with targeting communication.
+Event types can also be used as part of the URL to determine which events a given Event user can see and register for.
+Events come with a few pre-generated event types to get you started.
+Administrators can create additional event types as needed.
+While it is useful to have many event types, be aware that creating too many event types can become an administrative headache.
+New types should only be created as needed.

 To create a new event Category or Type